el-moxie/Moxie-twitch-chatgpt/README.md

   - Go to https://twitchapps.com/tmi/ and click on Connect with Twitch
   - Copy the token from the page and paste it in the TWITCH_AUTH variable
   - ⚠️ THIS TOKEN MIGHT EXPIRE AFTER A FEW DAYS, SO YOU MIGHT HAVE TO REPEAT THIS STEP EVERY FEW DAYS ⚠️

-### 7. Text-To-Speech (TTS) Setup

-Your Render URL (e.g., `https://your-twitch-bot.onrender.com/`) can be added as a widget to your stream for TTS integration.

 ---